superman66/logseq-plugin-url-md/readme.md

 </div>
 # Logseq Plugin URLs MD

-> A Plugin Convert URLs to Markdown links in Logseq.
+> A Plugin that help you to Convert URLs to Markdown links when you paste a url in logseq.

 This plugin will request from the URL and get the title(base on [preview-link-js](https://github.com/ospfranco/link-preview-js)) and convert to Markdown link format.

-It will not work if your devices is not connected to the internet.
+If your paste text is not a URL, it will not convert.

 ## Demo